Terrorism: it’s a scary word, and one we’d rather not think about when planning our next trip abroad.

 1Cover (underwritten by certain underwriters at Lloyds): 1Cover states that In the event of a terrorist attack or political unrest, there is no cover for cancellation fees and lost deposits, disruption of journey or alternative transport expenses.
 However, cover is available for all necessary medical/hospital expenses, including bringing you back to your home.
 Take note that there is no cover for medical/hospital expenses or repatriation under Domestic plans.

-American Express (underwritten by ACE Insurance): As a general exclusion, American Express does not cover any losses related to or arising from terrorism.
+American Express (underwritten by Chubb Insurance Australia Limited): As a general exclusion, American Express does not cover any losses related to or arising from terrorism.
 However, cover may apply when losses are incurred as a result of a transport accident.
 See PDS for further details.

 AIG (underwritten by AIG): AIG will cover any necessary overseas medical and hospital expenses you have to pay as a result of an injury arising from a Terrorist Act.
 You would also be covered for accidental death if it occurs as a result of terrorist attack as well as loss of income if the injuries you incur render you unable to resume work.
 However, there is no cover for cancellation fees and lost deposits that arise due to a terrorist attack.